 Born and raised in Mobile, Alabama, Lauren now lives with her husband and two young daughters in Homewood, just outside Birmingham.
 In addition to her fiction, she writes a monthly newspaper column about life, faith, and how funny (and hard) it is to be a parent.
 On any given day, she’d rather be at the beach with her family and a stack of books.
 The Hideaway was released in April of 2017 and has since become a USA Today, Wall Street Journal, and Amazon Charts bestseller.
 Her second novel, Hurricane Season, releases April 3, 2018, and has been listed on BookPage's 2018 list of Most Anticipated Fiction.

 But there’s always much more, isn’t there?...

-I have a trunk out in the garage that is full to the top with journals, most of them tattered and spiral-bound.
+I have a trunk out in the basement that is full to the top with journals, most of them tattered and spiral-bound.
 My first journal was actually a diary, complete with little gold key.
 It had a puffy turquoise and pink cover, and I bought it at Bel Air Mall in Mobile.
 I have a vivid memory of sitting on a bench outside the pet store (malls used to have pet stores?!) and writing on that first crisp, pink page.

 Somehow, the turquoise and pink journal grew to that trunk with 20+ journals stuffed inside.
 My journaling matured from puppies and birthday parties, to friends and boys, to college, new jobs, the joys of marriage, and the struggle of infertility.
 Through writing, I found a way to process thoughts and ideas, worries and problems.
 I don’t journal anymore about my day, but I do often write out prayers (when I have time to sit and actually have focused prayer time.)
 So I still process thoughts and worries through writing, it’s just directed at God instead of a diary…or it’s making up fictional worlds and allowing my characters to go through difficult situations and come out the other side smarter and stronger.